xginevra/FastRegProject/README.md

 ## Don't forget pulling before working on some pages

-page "update_patient" and "show_patient" want to be redesigned

 ---------

 First, all user-related pages should be a .php file in order to place the following snippet of code at the beginning: